Tunetown/RoomMap/README.md

 ## Installation / Requirements

-The program is fully implemented in Java using Swing, the minimum version requirement is Java 1.8.
+The program is fully implemented in Java, the minimum version requirement is Java 1.8.
 A complex installation is in general not necessary:

 ### Mac OS
-For Mac OS X users (minimum is OS 10.8 Mountain Lion), there is a DMG package ready for [download](https://github.com/Tunetown/RoomMap/tree/master/release/macosx/bundles).
+For Mac OS X users (minimum tested version is 10.8 Mountain Lion), there is a DMG package ready for [download](https://github.com/Tunetown/RoomMap/tree/master/release/macosx/bundles).
 However, also OS X users can manually start the JAR package as described for Windows users, if the DMG should not work.

 ### Windows
 Currently there is no installer or EXE file for Windows users (yet), but as for all Java applications, you can just download the JAR package [RoomMap.jar](https://github.com/Tunetown/RoomMap/tree/master/release/macosx) and run it manually from the command line.
-If you need advice on this, see [this documentation](https://docs.oracle.com/javase/tutorial/deployment/jar/run.html) under 'JAR Files as Applications'.
+If you need advice on this, see [this documentation](https://docs.oracle.com/javase/tutorial/deployment/jar/run.html) under 'JAR Files as Applications' and this [video](https://www.youtube.com/watch?v=2jdK8A863q8) (randomly picked) to see how to run a java program from the Windows command line.
+The application has been tested successfully with Windows 7 and 8.1.

 ### Linux
-The application has not been tested with Linux, but just running the JAR file with the correct Java JRE should work (see Windows).
+The application has not been tested with Linux yet, but just running the JAR file with the correct Java JRE >= JRE 1.8 should work well as the program does not access any complicated resources of the system.

 ## Procedure of Measurement

 After launching, the program asks you to select some files.
 These files have to be created with REW ([Room EQ Wizard](https://www.roomeqwizard.com/)) first, which is an open-source, free Java program to make measurements with a measurement mic.
-If you don´t have experience with REW already, there is plenty of information and tutorials around the web about this.
+If you donï¿½t have experience with REW already, there is plenty of information and tutorials around the web about this.
 Also, you can download the examples provided with RoomMap (folder [examples](https://github.com/Tunetown/RoomMap/tree/master/examples)), which can give you a hint how things work here, comments on these examples follow later in this document.

 Proceed as follows: